poma-ai/.github/profile/README.md

 ```
 chunks[{'chunk_index': 0, 'content': 'some text', 'depth': 0}, ...]
 ```
-*We recommend storing the chunks separately in a relational database for faster and safer retrieval*
+*We recommend storing the chunks separately in a relational database for faster and safer retrieval.*

 ### Step 1.2 - Building Chunksets